ninad4290/ninad4290/README.md

 </p>

 <ul>
-💻 I’m currently studying Computer Engineering in McMaster University 🤔 I’m looking for help with web development
+<li>💻 I’m currently studying Computer Engineering in McMaster University
+<li>🤔 I’m looking for help with web development
-💬 Interested in learning React js and ML using NumPy
+<li>💬 Interested in learning React js and ML using NumPy
-💡 I’m looking for co-op opportunities for Fall 2023
+<li>💡 I’m looking for co-op opportunities for Fall 2023
 </ul>